• Blog home

 2. 1956-today (European Era): This is when European club football started with the European Cup in 1956 and the Cup Winners Cup & UEFA Cup (known as Fairs Cup then) in 1960.
 1960 also saw the introduction of the League Cup.

 3. 1993-today (Modern Era): The Premier League era started in the 1992/93 season whilst at the same time, the European Cup morphed into the Champions League.
 In particular, the strongest leagues were allowed more than one entrant.
-Around the same time, the UEFA cup final switched to a straight final instead of a 2-legged affair in 1998 and the Cup Winners Cup was abolished in 1999.
+Around the same time, the UEFA cup final switched to a straight final instead of a 2-legged affair in 1998 and the Cup Winners Cup was abolished in 1999 (reintroduced as Conference League in 2021/22 season).

 By the way, you may find this earlier post of mine about GOATs (Greatest Of All Time) of interest.
 It is where I first came up with the graphic below.